AshokShau/dl-api/.github/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](/LICENSE) file for details.